 Researching the best type of seller account on Amazon is fairly straightforward.
 Read about the costs and advantages, compare them to your immediate and short-term business plans, and fill out your information.
 Deciding what you want to sell, however, is a bit more complex.

 Don’t just rely on guesswork here; you have plenty of options and tools to find a good product, validate its potential in any market, and research its popularity using keywords.
-Follow these three tips before selecting any product to invest in:

 1. Use a product finder to narrow things down.
 Many entrepreneurs who choose to start selling on Amazon’s marketplace don’t do it out of a desire to sell a single product.
 In fact, it’s common to go through every step of setting up an account without having any exact idea of what you want to sell!
 The next step, then, is to use our Amazon Product Finder tool to narrow it down.